statisticsnorway/variable-search/README.md

 Functionality includes:
 * Searching through GSIM domains (spesifically variables and datasets)
-* Listing connections between variables and datasets (which datasets use which variables and vice versa)
+* Listing connections between variables and datasets (which datasets use which variables)

 The project makes limited use of the [ssb-component-library](https://github.com/statisticsnorway/ssb-component-library) and is based upon [react-reference-app](https://github.com/statisticsnorway/react-reference-app).